CristinaRuth/cristina-ruth/src/drafts/backlog.md

 ## Soft Skills

-1. Be Teachable And You WILL Be Successful!
+1. Be Teachable And You WILL Be Successful! (do an overview article first)
-1. Do not burn bridges.
+1. Do not burn bridges. (do an overview article first)
-1. How resourcefulness helps YOU.
+1. How resourcefulness helps YOU. (do an overview article first)

 # Give Back

-1. 3 Ways You Can Help the Tech Community
+1. 3 Ways Developers Can Give Back to the Community (google results - not helpful)
 1. What You Gain as a Mentor

 # Career